01 of 05

 Start your day bright and early.
 With 3 hours of driving ahead of you, you'll want to get on the road early.
 If you are in Toronto mid-week, traffic can be a beast getting in and out of the city.

-Though the waterfalls themselves (Niagara Falls actually comprises three waterfalls, the American, the Canadian and the more meagre Bridal Veil falls) are the big draw, there's a whole lot else going on in the Niagara Region, so you'll want to devote a full day: 8 hours minimum, considering the drive each way is 90 minutes.
+Though the waterfalls themselves (Niagara Falls actually comprises three waterfalls, the American, the Canadian and the more meager Bridal Veil falls) are the big draw, there's a whole lot else going on in the Niagara Region, so you'll want to devote a full day: 8 hours minimum, considering the drive each way is 90 minutes.

-If you have your own car, follow our directions for getting from Toronto to Niagara Falls.
+If you have your own car, follow directions for getting from Toronto to Niagara Falls.
 If you are a wine enthusiast or just to take in some striking scenery, allow time to visit the Niagara Wine Region just off the highway on your way to Niagara Falls.
 The wine route is well mapped out and plenty of signs will show you where to exit to visit any one of the more than 100 wineries.

 When you arrive at the Falls, you'll see lots of green "P" parking signs; however, the best deal that is still super convenient is a large parking lot at the end of Robinson Street.
 You will need to descend a long set of stairs to Victoria Park, at which point you are in the heart of the action.